dagraham/trf-dgraham/README.md

 where, by default, `η = 2`.
 With these settings at least 75% of the intervals would put the actual outcome between `early` and `late`.
 For the bird feeder example:

-        early = 240912T2000 - 2 × 14h = 240911T1600
+        early = 240920T0700 - 2 × 1d1h = 240918T0500
-        late = 240912T2000 + 2 × 14h = 240914T0000
+        late = 240920T0700 + 2 × 1d1h = 240922T0900

 The list view reflects theses calculations:

 ![list view](tracker_list.png)

 In this view, the `tag` column presents a convenient way of selecting a tracker for use in another command.
-E.g., pressing `t` (for tag) and then `c` would move the cursor to the row corresoding to tag `c`.
+E.g., pressing `c`  would move the cursor to the row corresponding to tag `c`.
 Because only lower-case letters are used for tags, only 26 tags can be displayed on a single page in list view.
 When there are more than 26 trackers, the list view is divided into multiple pages with the left and right cursor keys used to navigate between pages.
+An option is to press the integer corresponding to a page number and move the cursor to the first row of that page.
+Only a single digit can be used with this mechanism but this still allows 9 * 26 = 234 trackers to be quickly selected using at most 2 key presses.

 The `forecast` column shows, as mentioned above, the sum of `latest` (the last completion) and the average interval between completions.
-The `η × spread` column shows the product of `η` and the `spread`, e.g., for the bird feeder example, `η = 2` and `spread = 14h` so the column shows `2 × 14h = 28h = 1d4h`.
+The `η × spread` column shows the product of `η` and the `spread`, e.g., for the bird feeder example, `η = 2` and `spread = 1d1h` so the column shows `2 × 1d1h = 2d2h`.
 How good is the forecast?
-At least 75% of observed intervals would place the actual outcome within `1d4h` of the forecast.
+At least 75% of observed intervals would place the actual outcome within `2d2h` of the forecast.

-Since it is currently 10:32am on September 16 or `240916T1032` and this is past `late = 240914T0000`, i.e., more than 1d4h after the forecast for bird feeders, the display shows the bird feeder tracker in a suspiciously-late color, burnt orange.
-By comparison, `early` and `late` datetimes for "between late and early" are September 17 plus or minus 3 days, 1 hour and 30 minutes.
+Since it is currently 3:48pm on September 23 or `240923T1548` and this is past `late = 240922T0900`, i.e., more than 2d2h after the forecast for bird feeders, the display shows the bird feeder tracker in a suspiciously-late color, burnt orange.
+By comparison, `early` and `late` datetimes for "between late and early" are September 23 plus or minus 1 day and 2 hours.
 Since the current time lies within this interval, "between early and late" gets an anytime-now color, gold.
-Finally, since `early` for "before early" is September 21 minus 1 days and 20 hours and this is later than the current time, "before early" gets a not-yet color, blue.
+Finally, since `early` for "before early" is September 29 minus 1 day and 2 hours and this is later than the current time, "before early" gets a not-yet color, blue.
 There is no forecast for the last two trackers since neither have the two or more completions which are required for an interval on which to base a forecast, so these get trackers get the the no-forecast color, white.

 ### Usage